OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-No JavaScript is required.
-We'll use pure CSS3 for this effect.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically to reveal more content when clicked.
+This effect is achieved using pure CSS, avoiding the need for JavaScript.
+We leverage CSS transitions and the `max-height` property to control the animation.

 **Description of the Styling:**

-The card utilizes a combination of transitions, pseudo-elements (`::before` and `::after`), and flexible box layout (`flexbox`) to achieve the expansion.
-The `::before` pseudo-element creates a subtle background overlay during the transition, and the height transition smoothly expands the card to reveal hidden content.
-Padding, borders, and box-shadow are used for styling.
+The card consists of a container element with a fixed height.
+Inside, the content area has a `max-height` initially set to that same fixed height, effectively hiding overflow.
+On hover or click, the `max-height` is changed to a larger value, allowing the content to expand.
+CSS transitions smoothly animate this change.

 **Full Code:**